 Let me first start off by saying that a decrease in milk supply is not permanent.
 When I was nursing my daughter there were 4-5 times when I did not have enough milk for nighttime feedings.

-Luckily I pumped so she was able to sort of take a bottle of breastmilk but after applying a few of these methods below I would wake up with breasts full of milk that I was leaking everywhere!
+Luckily I pumped so she was able to sort of taking a bottle of breastmilk but after applying a few of these methods below I would wake up with breasts full of milk that I was leaking everywhere!

-Those times I was low on milk supply was incredibly stressful I felt like a horrible mother because I was not able to give my baby what she wanted.
+Those times I was low on milk supply were incredibly stressful I felt like a horrible mother because I was not able to give my baby what she wanted.
 I had to comfort a fussy baby during those times because even though I tried giving her a bottle of breastmilk she HATED bottles.

 I would have to squirt milk into her mouth to get her to suck on the bottle which she would only take a bottle for 2 seconds before she would start crying again.
 I would try to get enough milk by squirting it into her mouth to tide her over while I waited for my milk supply to come back.
 Like I said it was incredibly stressful!

 If you are wanting to increase your milk supply then keep reading!
 Like I usually tell my readers to make sure to read to the end of the post!
 You don’t want to miss anything that could help you get your milk supply up because I know how stressful it can be!

 How long does it take to increase milk supply?